NFL Insiders predict: Answering biggest 2018 free-agency questions

 Who's an under-the-radar free agent likely to be in a bidding war?

-Aaron Schatz, editor-in-chief of Football Outsiders:?
+Schatz:?
 Nate Solder, OT, New England Patriots.
 Solder has anchored one of the league's top offensive lines over the past few years.
-The Patriots drafted his heir apparent last year, though Tony Garcia ended up spending the season on injured reserve.
+The Patriots drafted his heir apparent last year, although Tony Garcia ended up spending the season on injured reserve.
 The bidding war here is not only financial, between the Patriots and other teams that need a left tackle.
 There's also an emotional component, as there has been a lot of talk in New England that Solder might want to retire at the end of his current contract to concentrate on care for his son, who has pediatric kidney cancer.

-Field Yates, NFL Insider:?
+Yates:?
 Trey Burton, TE,?
 Philadelphia Eagles.
-The Eagles' jack-of-all-trades tight end was the pass thrower in the now famous "Philly Special" play, which was emblematic of his versatility.
+The Eagles' jack-of-all-trades tight end was the pass-thrower in the now famous "Philly Special" play, which was emblematic of his versatility.
 He can be a starting-level tight end, an ideal No. 2 tight end or a core special-teamer.
 He's the real deal.

 Next up: The Dolphins?placed the franchise tag on wide receiver?
 Jarvis Landry.
 Will the two parties be able to work out a long-term deal, or could Miami trade him?